TrainWeb.org Facebook Page

 Map: Ca 32 D 4, Ho 2 D 5 Topographic Maps

-Hidden in the brush is the only surviving part of B&O's first Twin Arch bridge near Mt.
+Hidden in brush adjacent the current line is the only intact part of B&O's first Twin Arch bridge near Mt.
 Airy.
-It was built in 1831 as part of the original (inclined plane) route over Parr's Ridge.
+It was built in 1831 along the original (inclined plane) route over Parr's Ridge.
 The arch seen here carried the railroad over a small stream.
 A larger adjacent arch, long ago removed, had spanned the Frederick Turnpike that connected Baltimore with the early 19th century National Road to the west.

 From the start, B&O knew the road here was busy enough to justify a bridge for grade separation, one of the first railroad grade separations in the world.